skeoop/skeoop.github.io/index.md

 Assertions
 </td>
 <td markdown="span">
 [Assertions](java-intermed/Assertions.pdf) are builtin to Java and Python.
-They let you specify conditions that *should* be true and help catch errors during development.
-Microsoft found that adding assertions during development greatly reduced bugs.
+They let you specify conditions that *should* be true and catch errors during development.
+Microsoft found that adding assertions to code during development greatly reduced bugs.

-The Java [assert](https://docs.oracle.com/javase/8/docs/technotes/guides/language/assert.html) command lets you test preconditions in code, with no runtime overhead in the final product.
+The Java [assert](https://docs.oracle.com/javase/8/docs/technotes/guides/language/assert.html) command lets you write assertions in code.
+You can selectively enable or disable them at runtime (without editing the code), so there is no runtime overhead in the final product.
 </td>
 </tr>
 <tr valign="top">